tonydicc/hello-world/README.md

 Hi humans!

-I'm Antonio and I like programming and machine learning.
+I'm Tony and I like programming and machine learning.